 Freestanding Kiosks Throughout the Store -- Digital screens aren’t restricted to hanging on walls or existing fixtures.
 They can be placed anywhere in a location using freestanding displays and kiosks.
 These units should be placed in highly trafficked areas after the decompression zone (the first few feet of the store), because once visitors are past the decompression zone, they adjust to a new environment and are more likely to engage with the screens.

-Customer Service Counters -- Screens are often positioned behind the checkout or service counter so waiting customers are entertained while they wait.
+Customer Service Counters -- Digital menus with informative content are often positioned behind the checkout or service counter so waiting customers are entertained while they wait.
 This content should be upbeat and engaging and designed to shorten perceived wait time.

 Waiting Areas -- Digital signs are useful in other areas where customers and clients experience downtime such as in waiting rooms and lobbies.
 These signs should feature content that matches the average wait time of the audience and can be a combination of entertainment and educational material.